opendocsg/slw-judgments-backfill/2014_SGCA_33/report.md

 27     As stated above, one of the essential requirements in s 397(1) of the CPC for leave to be granted to refer a question of law of public interest to the Court of Appeal is that it must relate to a question of law and that question of law must be one of public interest.
 In our view, this requirement alone was sufficient to dispose of the criminal motion before us.

-28     It is clear from the authorities that the use of the reference procedure is not appropriate where the question concerns matters of settled law or which can readily be resolved by the application of established principles: see _Wong Sin Yee v Public Prosecutor_ [2001] 2 SLR(R) 63 at [26]; _Bachoo Mohan Singh v Public Prosecutor and other applications_ [2010] 1 SLR 966 at [37].
+28     It is clear from the authorities that the use of the reference procedure is not appropriate where the question concerns matters of settled law or which can readily be resolved by the application of established principles: see _Wong Sin Yee v Public Prosecutor_ <span class="citation">[2001] 2 SLR(R) 63</span> at [26]; _Bachoo Mohan Singh v Public Prosecutor and other applications_ <span class="citation">[2010] 1 SLR 966</span> at [37].

 29     The first question framed by the Applicant was whether there is an immediate right to counsel upon the request of a person remanded for investigations.
 From the Applicant’s written and oral submissions, it was evident that the basis for seeking to refer this question was to be found in the following observations contained in the Judgment (at [5]–[6]), which seemed to cast some doubt on the correctness of the interpretation placed on the words “a reasonable time” by the Court of Appeal in _Jasbir Singh_ :